hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

     src="/img/2022-10-19-20_07_50-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png"
   />

+   Note: JSONata is an open source expression language that is used for querying and transforming JSON data.
+You can refer to the following [JSONata Cheatsheet](https://www.stedi.com/docs/mappings/jsonata-cheatsheet) for tons of examples on how to manipulate json data.

 ### Carbon footprint Report (each server)

 This report displays the estimated total carbon emissions for each server.

 #### Panel overview